CommandPost/FCPCafe/docs/developers/fxplug.md

 **Sebastian** at [FidelityFuze](https://www.fidelityfuze.com) has very kindly thrown together an updated **FxBrightness** example, with handles tiling and non-square-pixels.

 You can download the code on [GitHub](https://github.com/FidelityFuze/FxBrightness).

+The amazing elliotttate has also open-sourced **Spectra** - a high-performance FxPlug4 plugin for Final Cut Pro that applies `.cube` 3D LUTs (Look-Up Tables) for color grading.
+Runs out-of-process via XPC with Metal GPU rendering.

+You can learn more an download on [GitHub](https://github.com/elliotttate/Spectra).

 ---